Find Assigned Checklist Items

 Permissions

-Issue Checklist provides an Assigned items page, where users can see the checklist items assigned where they are mentioned.
-The checklist items will be displayed even if the user doesn’t have permission to view the checklist, or permission to view the issue.
+Checklists for Jira provides an Assigned items page, where users can see the checklist items assigned to them.
+The checklist items will be displayed even if the user doesn’t have permission to view the checklist, or permission to view the work item.

-If the user does have permission to view the issue, then the issue key and summary will be displayed as a link.
+If the user does have permission to view the work item, then the item key and summary will be displayed as a link.

 Find Items Assigned to You